 72.)
 What did the boy cat say to the girl cat on Valentine’s Day?

-You’re purrr-fect for me.
+You’re purr-fect for me.

 73.)
 What do monkeys sing at Christmas?

-Jungle Bells, Jungle bells.
+Jungle Bells, Jungle Bells.

 74.)
 What do you call a cow that twitches?